christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 However, Cohen had artistic ambitions far beyond AARON's finished works.
-He became attuned to the wonder of experiencing his creation *create,* and installed his machines so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] Cohen found economical alternatives to his 'home-made' hardware when large-format printers and (most important) digital projectors became viable for museum and gallery environments.
-One time, as Cohen was delivering a lecture, his audience's reaction to an auditorium-sized projection of AARON making images validated a live performance on screen as the superior medium.
-At the turn of the millennium, Cohen participated in what he would call "the most important cultural experiment" of his three decades as an artist up to that moment.[^cohen2002]
+He became attuned to the wonder of experiencing his creation *create,* and installed his machines so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] He later found economical alternatives to his 'home-made' hardware when large-format printers and (most important) digital projectors became viable for museum and gallery environments.
+During one of Cohen's lectures, the audience's favorable reception to an auditorium-sized projection of AARON making images validated live performance on screen as a superlative medium.
+What came next, at the turn of the millenium, was "the most important cultural experiment" of Cohen's first three decades of computer art.[^cohen2002]

 ## A Medium for the Public